bids-standard/bids-matlab/README.md

 The code style and quality is also checked during the [continuous integration](.github/workflows/miss_hit.yml).

-For more information about the miss_hit see its [documentation](https://florianschanda.github.io/miss_hit/).
+For more information about miss_hit see its [documentation](https://florianschanda.github.io/miss_hit/).

 ## Contributors ✨